Stucom-Pelai/M06_UF4_JSP_eShop/README.md

 # 👷 How to run

 ✅ Download and install MySQL database, Eclipse IDE, Apache Tomcat server, MySQL JDBC Driver.<br>
-✅ Open http://localhost:8080/shopping-cart/index.jsp with your browser to see the result.<br>
+✅ Open http://localhost:8080/dam2_m06_uf4_JSP/index.jsp with your browser to see the result.<br>
 ✅ Note:- The above link will only work when this project is connected with Apache Tomcat server.

-# 📕 License

-This project is under <a href="https://github.com/ValentineFernandes/eShop-Website/blob/main/LICENSE">MIT</a> license.